 8.3 Your Continuous Self-Assessment.
 You will continuously monitor risk to Protected Information and ensure that the Safeguards are properly designed and maintained to protect the confidentiality, integrity, and availability of Protected Information.
-As part of Your continuous self-assessment program, You will: (a) periodically (but no less than once per year) ensure third party penetration tests consistent with Google's then current Testing Guidelines set forth at https://partner-security.withgoogle.com/docs/pentest_guidelines, and other appropriate vulnerability tests are conducted, and document the effectiveness of Your Safeguards; (b) promptly fix high and critical severity findings; and (c) promptly apply any high or critical severity security patches to Your production servers, endpoints, and endpoint management systems.
+As part of Your continuous self-assessment program, You will: (a) periodically (but no less than once per year) (i) perform an assessment using the MVSP checklist, and (ii) ensure third party penetration tests consistent with Google's then current Testing Guidelines set forth at https://partner-security.withgoogle.com/docs/pentest_guidelines, and other appropriate vulnerability tests are conducted, and document the effectiveness of Your Safeguards; (b) promptly fix high and critical severity findings; and (c) promptly apply any high or critical severity security patches to Your production servers, endpoints, and endpoint management systems.